rdbliss/rdbliss.github.io/_posts/2019-01-21-solving-a-recurrence-with-boundary-conditions-on-difference-table.md

 $$

 valid for $n \geq 1$.
 Note that this holds for $n = 0$ as well, for $f(0, 0) = g(0)$.
-Our initial inequality---that seemingly had no direct way forward---has been solved.
+Our initial equality---that seemingly had no direct way forward---has
+been solved.

 Let's try it out on our original problem.
 I noticed that the $g$ function was
 $g(n) = 2^{3(n + 1)}$.
 That means that, according to our results,